misha-slyusarev/misha-slyusarev.github.io/_posts/2017-02-18-travel-client.md

 end
 {% endhighlight %}

-To process a response there is `handle_response` function that checks the response status code and parses the response body.
+To process a response there is `handle_response` function that checks the status code and parses the body.

 We limit a number of possible options providing constant duration for the trip.

 {% highlight elixir %}
 defmodule TravelClient.API do
-  @default_duration 7
+  @default_duration 7 # week in heaven
 ...
 {% endhighlight %}